Seeing past our value judgments

 “On the second night, the thief again crept between the enemy sentries and left another dagger, this time plunged deep into the sleeping general’s pillow.

 Whenever we make a value judgment we are being lazy: we are locking ourselves into our old ideas about the way the world used to work.
 And when the whole world is changing, this makes all our value judgments potentially unreliable.
-And it holds us back from seeing the new possibilities that are emerging.
+It holds us back from seeing the new possibilities that are emerging.

 Have you ever made a value judgment about a person in a way that prevented you from getting the results you wanted?
 Are you currently judging someone as ‘bad’ in a way that prevents you from seeing the contribution they might make?
-Are you judging someone as ‘good’ in a way that is blinding you to the risks they represent?
+Or are you judging someone as ‘good’ in a way that is blinding you to the risks they represent?
 What possibilities would emerge if you let go of your value judgments and preconceptions?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.